After studying this chapter you should understand:

 The complexity of neoplastic disorders of mature lymphocytes and plasma cells is daunting, rivaling (and reflecting) the complexity of the immune system itself.
 The most recent WHO classification of lymphoid neoplasms lists over 50 different types, many of which have fascinating biologic and clinical features but are too rare to merit discussion here.
 Instead, we will focus primarily on the more common tumors (listed in Table 22-1).
 This handful of neoplasms, which includes several non-Hodgkin lymphomas, chronic lymphocytic leukemia, Hodgkin lymphoma, and plasma cell neoplasms and related disorders, encompasses over 90% of human lymphoid tumors.
 A few uncommon disorders of exceptional pathogenic interest also will be mentioned.

-In this chapter, we present a brief overview of the pathogenesis of lymphoid neoplasms that is relevant to many of the most ...
+In this chapter, we present a brief overview of the pathogenesis of lymphoid neoplasms that is relevant to many of ...